batistagroup/DirectMultiStep/README.md

 ```

 ## Overview

+The preprint for this work is posted on [arXiv](https://arxiv.org/abs/2405.13983).

 - [Data/Dataset.py](/Data/Dataset.py) definition of custom torch Datasets used for training and evaluation.
 - [Data/process.py](/Data/process.py) scripts to preprocess PaRoutes dataset and create training and evaluation partitions.